Bike tires can be a complicated subject. There are three main types of bicycle tires on the market today; clincher, tubeless, and tubular.

 |Goodyear Eagle F1

 Tire weight can be deceiving when viewed individually.
 Ideally, you want to view the weight as an entire wheel system; tires, tubes, and wheelset.

 - Clincher tires, while lighter, require an inner tube.
 An inner tube can weigh between 80 to 100g each.
 You can shave off some weight if you opt for latex instead of the standard butyl tubes.

 - Tubeless tires only require sealant and tire valves.
-The total weight is between 10 to 20g, depending on the sealant amount and valve length.
+The total weight is 10 to 20g, depending on the sealant amount and valve length.

 The overall weight clincher and tubeless setup can vary significantly depending on your chosen setup.